passerbyWt/projectsTaoWangWHU/README.md

 # projects developed by Tao Wang
-Projects sold to company or protected by WHU are removed from this repo 2023.10
+Projects protected are removed from this repo 2023.10